Alexander Catsch: In Germany again

 Catsch returned to the DDR in the mid-1950s and fled West.
 Riehl arrived in the DDR on 4 April 1955, and by early June he was in the Federal Republic of Germany (FRG).
 Other colleagues of Riehl who worked with him in Russia also went West; Günter Wirths fled to the Federal Republic of Germany (FRG) and Karl Zimmer went legally.

 As early as 1956, Catsch was at the Biophysikalische Abteilung des Heiligenberg-Instituts, in Heiligenberg, Baden, Germany.

 No later than 1958, he was at the Institut für Strahlenbiologie of the Kernforschungszentrum Karlsruhe (KFK, Karlsruhe Nuclear Research Center), which was founded in 1956 and today is known as the Forschungszentrum Karlsruhe (FZK, Karlsruhe Research Center).
-It was allied with the Technische Hochschule Karlsruhe; today, it is known as the Universität Karlsruhe (TH), after its reorganization and renaming in the academic year 1967/1968.
+It was allied with the Technische Hochschule Karlsruhe; today, it is known as the University of Karlsruhe (TH), after its reorganization and renaming in the academic year 1967/1968.
 In 1962, while still at the KFK, Catsch was appointed to the newly created Lehrstuhl für Strahlenbiologie at the Technische Hochschule Karlsruhe.